 Geography

 While automation will take place everywhere, its inroads will be felt differently across places, varying with local industry, task, and skill mix.
-Overall, smaller more rural communities seem significantly more exposed to the automation of current-task content than larger ones.
+Overall, smaller, more rural communities seem significantly more exposed to the automation of current-task content than larger ones.
 This relationship holds when comparing metropolitan to rural areas as well as among metros of different sizes.
 Among the country’s 100 largest metros, though, workers’ education attainment will prove to be decisive.

 [See map from Water Workforce report.
 Only top 100 metros.
 Same bivariate scheme—bubble size for employment, bubble shade for average automation potential—but with tooltip that names each metro and shows average and low/medium/high job shares]